TIBET BIRDING TOUR: DETAILED ITINERARY

 Later we will cross the Kunlun pass and descend to Golmud for an overnight stay.
 Golmud is a small city at the southern edge of the vast, arid Qaidam (or Zaidam) Depression in northern Qinghai province.
 The Qaidam is considered part of the Tibetan Plateau, but is its lowest region.

-Tibet & Xinjiang: Day 15 We head westwards across the vast, sandy Qaidam (or Zaidam) Depression that is scooped out of the northern flank of the Tibetan Plateau.
+Tibet: Day 15 We head westwards across the vast, sandy Qaidam (or Zaidam) Depression that is scooped out of the northern flank of the Tibetan Plateau.
 Henderson’s Ground Jays are quite common in the Zaidam and can sometimes be seen running across the road.
 After a time we descend through the dramatic Altun mountains that mark the border between Qinghai and Xinjiang, the northwesternmost province of China.
 Here, the Margelanic Whitethroat (sometimes treated as a full species but usually considered a subspecies of Desert Whitethroat) is common.
 Our destination is the town of Ruoqiang, situated on the route of the historic Southern Silk Road, at the edge of the Tarim Basin and the forbidding Taklimakan Desert, where we spend two nights.
 (Note: This border region with Qinghai province is a calm, and peaceful area, free from the issues affecting other parts of Xinjiang.)

 Here we will find Biddulph’s (or Xinjiang) Ground Jay, a species endemic to Xinjiang, as it occurs quite commonly in the desert country on the periphery of the Takla Makan dune sea.
 Other interesting birds found in the area include Long-legged Buzzard, the restricted-range White-winged Woodpecker, Desert Whitethroat, the restricted-range Saxaul Sparrow and Desert Finch.
 The endemic Tarim Babbler (or Tarim Bush-dweller), finally recognized to be a sylviine babbler rather than a warbler, also occurs here and is now treated as a distinct species rather than a subspecies of the very-different-looking and sounding Beijing Babbler (or Chinese Bush-dweller).